anjackson/codex/content/foundations/01-the-plan.md

 As it is, it can't _do_ anything.
 It just shows what was done.

-To re-run or change it, you can click the little rocket icon at the top of the page and choose where to run the [Jupyter notebook](https://jupyter.org/) that corresponds to this current page.
+To make it possible to re-run it, you can click the little rocket icon at the top of the page and choose where to run the [Jupyter notebook](https://jupyter.org/) that corresponds to the current page.
 This brings up a menu that looks like this:

  ```{image} ../images/launch-this-page.png
 :alt: Launch This Page